atata-framework/atata.io/components/base-components/field.md

 string textFieldValue;

 Go.To<SomePage>().
-    SomeTextField.Get(out fieldValue). // Read the field value to the variable.
+    SomeTextField.Get(out textFieldValue). // Read the field value to the variable.
     SomeTextField.Should.Equal("some value"). // Verify the field value.
     SomeNumberField.Should.BeGreater(10). // Verify the field value.
     SomeRadioButton.Check(). // Check the radio button.